Return to Index

-Experts say that any significant change in behavior that lasts for more than two weeks may indicate that a child could benefit from counseling.
-Those changes could include acting-out behavior at school, changes in the way he plays with his friends, difficulty sleeping, and loss of appetite.
+Experts say that any significant change in behavior that lasts for more than 2 weeks may indicate that a child could benefit from counseling.
+Those changes could include acting-out behavior at school, changes in the way they play with their friends, difficulty sleeping, and loss of appetite.

 The following behavior problems require immediate attention from a professional counselor:

 Regardless of the prognosis, parents can use the illness to teach their children positive life lessons.
 King's son Mitchell combined his experience with his mom's breast cancer and his love of art to create the Kemo Shark Comic Book, which has been distributed to thousands of children facing the same issues he did.
 He helped his mom put together a video called "My Mom Has Breast Cancer" that has helped other moms talk to their kids.
 He also plays baseball and basketball, but decided to pass on the football.